If you receive Housing Benefit or housing costs within universal credit and need further help, you can apply for a Discretionary Housing Payment.

 They are not long-term payments.
 They are awarded on a short term basis while you take action to improve your circumstances.

 If a payment is awarded, it will last for a given period of time (usually 3 to 6 months).
 Once this period ends you can apply for another Discretionary Housing Payment and this will be considered.

 - why you think you should get extra payment towards your rent

 - any action you have taken to help yourself

-- the money you have coming into your household (income) and the money your pay out each week/month (expenditure)
+- the money you have coming in to your household (income) and the money you pay out each week/month (expenditure).